robotgoat/robotgoat.github.io/content/en/posts/2022_04_24_BMW-E38-Electric-Fan-Conversion/index.md

 Thus, this post will outline and show how I install a generic electric fan and tune its temperature switch to come on when necessary.

-Stay tuned for the complete guide!
+Stay tuned for the complete guide coming later this summer!